Sports leaders success

 Many of our Sports Leaders go on to volunteer at City Wide events and even International Events and quite simply love helping others.
 These events range from Sheffield Federation Athletics Events to the British Athletics Championships.
 Our leaders have assisted across various sports and willingly give time to benefit others.

 We have had some incredibly successful individual stories over the years with regards to our Leaders.

 Our Sports Leaders have been heavily involved with the Youth Sport Trust.
 They have been at the forefront of the Sky Sports Living for Sport program.
 Last year they worked with the YST and delivered Change4Life Clubs to disengaged students within the community and led a Change4Life Festival at the end of the program.
 This is just one program of many.
 The Youth Sport Trust have mentioned the Sports Leaders at their Annual Gala Dinner on numerous occasions.

 Our Sports Leaders still go on to assist with the Points Leadership Academy and the Sheffield Academy of Young Leaders and constantly strive to be involved in all they can.

 The average Sports Leader gives over 20 hours voluntarily each year.
-Considering the fact, we have 75 Sports Leaders – this is remarkable and we are truly making a difference within our community.
+Considering the fact that we have 75 Sports Leaders, this is remarkable and we are truly making a difference within our community.